praveek/launch.en/help/extension-reference/mobile/event-description-template.md

 # Event Description Template

-**Note:** This page contains tips&templates about the event page structure.
+>[!NOTE]  This page contains tips&templates about the event page structure.

 Currently the events are splitted into two markdown files for each module - one is for the events dispatched by a specific module and one is for the events handled by the module (dispatched by the same module/another module).
 E.g.: